 Take The New York Times and the American Civil Liberties Union.
 Both were once dependable guardians of uninhibited, robust, and wide-open debate, regardless of whose ox was gored.
 But as best I can tell from their websites, neither has said a word about the Obama administration's collaboration with would-be censors sitting on the U.N.
 Human Rights Council.

-This article appears in the Oct.
-31, 2009, edition of National Journal.
+This article appears in the October 31, 2009 edition of National Journal Magazine.